-The Flash Crash: The Impact of High Frequency Trading on an Electronic Market
+The Flash Crash: High Frequency Trading in an Electronic Market

 Andrei A. Kirilenko

 Brevan Howard Centre for Financial Analysis, Imperial College Business School

 Albert S. Kyle

 University of Maryland; National Bureau of Economic Research (NBER)